 Get to know yourself, take care of yourself, and live a better life without them.

-Don’t worry, someday Karma will show them how good you’re doing, and their life will still suck.
+Don’t worry, someday karma will show them how good you’re doing, and their life will still suck.

-I think narcissists know this too, and that’s why they work so hard and put in an extremely abnormal amount of effort to maintain control of their children and spouses.
+Deep down narcissists know this too, and that’s why they work so hard and put in an extremely abnormal amount of effort to maintain control of their children and spouses.

 If you need proof, start taking away the narcissist’s control and see how violently they react.

 No one can throw a bigger temper tantrum than a narcissist who’s losing control of someone else’s mind.

 Here’s what you don’t need in your life.

 - More pain

 We need to stop the abuse so we have time to recover.